gerryw1389/gerryw1389.github.io/_posts/2021-06-20-multiple-fa-one-repo.md

    # on branch testing
    ```

-2. Inside the testing branch, add your code of the Function App while referencing Test systems, variables, ect.
+2. Inside the testing branch, add your code of the Function App while referencing Test systems, variables, etc.

 3. Now, just configure Github actions to target a specific push for a specific branch like seen in my [examples](https://github.com/gerryw1389/python/tree/main/scripts/example-run-python-script-on-approval/.github/workflows)